 The nominal mission for Cassini was to last for 75 Saturn orbits through 2008, and has since been extended twice.
 The first extension, which ran for two years and included Saturn equinox in the August of 2009, was dubbed the "Cassini Equinox Mission" (CEM), or more colloquially, XM ("extended mission").
-The second extension is set to last through 2017, and is called the "Cassini

-Solstice Mission" (CSM, or XXM/"extended extended mission") for the solstice that will occur in May of that year.
+The second extension lasted through 2017, and was called the "Cassini Solstice Mission" (CSM, or XXM/"extended extended mission") for the solstice that occurred in May of that year.